Navigation

 Audio By Carbonatix

-After years of various legal and legislative wrangling, college athletes began making money off their own name, image and likeness (NIL) in July 2021.
-In the years since, we’ve seen many young athletes who once could have been suspended for accepting a free meal or pair of sneakers become legal, legit millionaires.
+After years of legal and legislative wrangling, college athletes finally began making money off their own names, images and likenesses (NIL) in July 2021.
+In the years since, we’ve seen many young stars who once could have been suspended for accepting a free meal or pair of sneakers become legal, legit millionaires.

 Sure, the vast majority of college athletes rely on small, local marketing deals to make a few bucks.
-In this influencer age we live in, athletes are also now making money for sponsored social media posts by the boatload.
+However, in this influencer age, athletes are also now making money for sponsored social media posts by the boatload.

-As you might guess, the state of Texas has more than its fair share of athletes breaking the NIL bank these days, especially when it comes to the state’s top football programs.
-Two of the top five in the nation attend the University of Texas in Austin (Arch Manning and Quinn Ewers).
-The two gunslingers might soon welcome more money now that the Longhorns have reached the top sport in the college rankings on the strength of Manning and Ewers' showing so far this year.
+As you might guess, Texas has more than its fair share of athletes breaking the NIL bank these days, especially when it comes to the state’s top football programs.
+University of Texas QB Arch Manning sits at the top of the list for earnings not only in Texas this year, but for the entire nation.

 But who is slated to make the most in NIL money in Texas this year?
 Check out the list below to find out.*